Portugal and the Holocaust: German invasion and occupation of France

 France was invaded and occupied in May and June 1940.
 Acting contrary to Circular 14, Aristides de Sousa Mendes, Portuguese consul at Bordeaux, issued thousands of transit visas to refugees on his own initiative.
 On 26 June 1940, four days after the French armistice, Salazar authorized the Hebrew Immigrant Aid Society (HIAS-HICEM) in Paris to transfer its main office to Lisbon.
 Initially this action by Salazar was taken against the will of the British Embassy in Lisbon.
 The British feared that this would make the Portuguese people less sympathetic with the allied cause.
-The American Jewish Joint Distribution Committee, World Jewish Congress, and Portuguese Jewish relief committees were also authorized to establish themselves in Lisbon.
+The American Jewish Joint Distribution Committee, World Jewish Congress, and Portuguese Jewish relief committees were also authorized to establish themselves in Lisbon amongst others.

-In June 1940, upon the request of Frederick May Eliot, president of the Unitarian Service Committee, Waitstill Sharp and his wife Martha flew to Europe and set up their operations at the Metropole Hotel in Lisbon, Portugal.
-From this office, the Sharps dedicated their efforts to assisting Jewish refugees fleeing the Nazi regime.
-They helped secure visas, arrange safe passage, offer financial support, and give legal assistance to hundreds of refugees.
-Both were honored as Righteous Among the Nations by Yad Vashem.

 The use of Portugal as an escape route became even more difficult when in June 1940 the United States further tightened its conditions for admitting refugees from German-occupied Europe.
 This created a problem for all those wanting to use Portugal as a transit country because it became virtually impossible to get a visa for the United States, leaving visas to Latin America as the only legal way out of Europe.
 Jewish refugees who succeeded in arriving in Portugal enjoyed a general sense of freedom and refugees caught without the correct papers were not deported to German-occupied Europe.
 Instead, they were held by police under house arrest until it was possible for them to leave Portugal.